anthony2611/server-setup/Readme.md

 ## License

-This program is free software: you can redistribute and/or modify it. it is under the terms of the GNU General Public License.
+This program is free software: you can redistribute and/or modify it under the terms of the GNU General Public License.
 Please give credit to the original author (Me) when you use it elsewhere.
+Thank you! :)